-Eliminate

-$$\rightarrow$$

-Reduce \rightarrow Isolate \rightarrow Control \rightarrow PPE \rightarrow Discipline
+Eliminate \rightarrow Reduce \rightarrow Isolate \rightarrow Control \rightarrow PPE \rightarrow Discipline

 COSHH assessments are carried out for all hazardous substances used in the workplace.
-Assessments of typical hazardous substances are published on COLIN for Managers to use and amend for their needs.
+Assessments of typical hazardous substances are published on The Hub for Managers to use and amend for their needs.

-Fire Risk Assessments are carried out for each Council corporate workplace.
+Fire Risk Assessments are carried out for each Council owned building.
 A copy of each is held centrally and also at the site concerned.